THE ZEN SKIN PHILOSOPHY

 Soothe the Digestive System - Thanks to the circulatory system flowing through our skin, our diet and the amount of mineral water we drink is directly tied to our skin's health.
 The digestive system can be either irritated or soothed based on the intake of specific foods.
 Detoxifying our digestive system and moisturizing our skin from the inside out positively support skin health.

 Calm the Nervous System - Many ancient and modern healing modalities emphasize the connection between physical relaxation and healthy skin.
-Specific SKIN YOGA postures, pranayama breathing techniques and adequate sleep are examples of ways to relax the nerves that run through the skin and engage the parasympathetic nervous system responsible for relaxation.
+Specific YOGA FOR SKIN postures, pranayama breathing techniques and adequate sleep are examples of ways to relax the nerves that run through the skin and engage the parasympathetic nervous system responsible for relaxation.
+A study documented in the Acta Dermato-Venereologica medical journal states that, "the clinical occurrence of atopic dermatitis is often associated with psychological stress.”1

 Protect and Nourish the Skin - Supporting the skin from the outside with plant and animal based essential and unsaturated fatty acids can help make it smooth, soft and beautiful naturally.
 Learn which ingredients and natural skin care products and ingredients enhance our skin's natural ability to protect us from the elements by supporting the hydrolipidic film on the surface of the skin.